 The Audit Committee consists of five Directors of the Company appointed by the Board of Directors.
 In order to fulfill a quorum, at least three members of the committee must be present in the meeting.
 The appointment of an Independent Director is ratified by the shareholders in the AGM.
 An Independent Director is in the Chair of the Audit Committee.
-As required, all members of Audit Committee are financially literate and are able to analyze and interpret financial statements to effectively discharge their duties and responsibilities as member of the Audit Committee.
+As required, all members of the Audit Committee are able to analyze and interpret financial statements to effectively discharge their duties and responsibilities as member of the Audit Committee.

 In compliance with Section 3.2 (i) of the Corporate Governance Notification issued by the BSEC on 07 August 2012, the Board Audit Committee was first reformed on 31 December 2012 by appointing an Independent Director as Chairman.
-As on 31 December 2021 the Board Audit Committee comprises the following members:
+Presently, the Board Audit Committee comprises the following members:

 - Dr. Muhammad Shahadat Hossain Siddiquee, Chairman

-- Dr. Sabita Rezwana Rahman, Member
+- Mrs. Meherunnesa Haque, Member

 - Mr. Nadeem A. Chaudhury, Member

 - Mr. Waqar A. Choudhury, Member

-- Mr. Md.
-Abdus Salam, FCA, FCS, Member
+- Dr. Hasina Sheykh, Member

-Biographical details of the current members of the Committee are set out on page 32 to 35.
-The members' fees as fixed by the Board of Directors under the guidelines of Bangladesh Bank are shown in the table of remuneration of the audit committee members on page 65 of the report.
+Biographical details of the current members of the Committee are set out on page 32 to 34.
+The members' fees as fixed by the Board of Directors under the guidelines of Bangladesh Bank are shown in the table of remuneration of the audit committee members on page 67 of the report.